vstoppe/mycloud/nginx-proxy/Readme.md

 # Abstract

-This is an nginx-proxy usually combined with the letsencrypt-nginx-proxy-companion.
+This is an nginx-proxy usually combined with certificate generation capablities

 # Compose-files

-In the dockercompose-files directory contains at least two configurations:

-- docker-compose_01-nginx-proxy_and_letsencrypt-companion.yml: nginx-proxy + letsencrypt-companion
-- docker-compose_02-nginx-proxy_local.yml: just nginx-proxy for local use

-Link the right file for your needs:

-`ln -s dockercompose-files/docker-compose_01-nginx-proxy_and_letsencrypt-companion.yml ./docker-compose.yml`
+The jwilder/nginx-proxy in the compose file is enhanced by:

+- jrcs/letsencrypt-nginx-proxy-companion
+- sebastianheyd/self-signed-proxy-companion

+The self-signed-proxy-companion generates an own CA for self signed certificates

 # Environment

-The environment variables are set in the file ${HOSTNAME}.env.
-The myhostname.env file is a template.
-Link your environment file:

-`ln -s ${HOSTNAME}.env .env`
+Environment variables which need to be set:

+- FRONTEND_IP: Tell nginx on which ip in local network to listen
+- SERVICE: Service name of the compose stack.
+Defaults to "nginx-proxy" by .env